ryd3v/ubuntu-vm-tools/README.md

-# XRDP Setup Script with GNOME Desktop for Ubuntu
+# XRDP Setup Script with GNOME Desktop for Ubuntu 24.04 LTS

 This script automates the installation and configuration of XRDP with the GNOME desktop environment on an Ubuntu system.
 It includes necessary checks for root privileges and ensures that the system is updated and upgraded before proceeding.
 The script also configures various settings to optimize XRDP performance and usability.